temporalio/documentation/docs/typescript/failures.md

 ## `isCancellation` utility

-Failures are also used to represent <a href="/docs/typescript/cancellation-scopes#cancelledfailure">cancellation</a> of Activities and Child Workflows.
+Failures are also used to represent [cancellation](/typescript/cancellation-scopes#cancelledfailure) of Activities and Child Workflows.

 As explained above, cancellation might not be the immediate cause of failure — it might happen further down the chain.
 Use the [`isCancellation`](https://typescript.temporal.io/api/namespaces/workflow/#iscancellation) helper function to inspect the chain recursively and look for a `CancelledFailure`.